 These are fun and INTERACTIVE talks, that include audience participation using improv exercises.
 These exercises help show how listening, acceptance and a lack of judgement can create a more empathetic, collaborative, creative, agile, and innovative culture.

-In 1999 I discovered Improv while living in Chicago, starting classes at Second City.
-Improv taught me how to be more aware of the moment, how to listen more instead of just responding and that a group working together in a non-judgmental and supportive manner can create much greater things than any of those individuals could on their own.
+I discovered Improv when I lived in Chicago and started taking classes at Second City and iO (formerly improvOlympic).
+Improv taught me how to be present and more aware of the moment as well as how to listen and absorb information instead of just listening to respond.
+I also learned (and frequently witnessed) that a group can create more amazing and incredible work when collaborating together in a non-judgmental and supportive manner than any of those individuals could have created working alone.

 JackPie – Atlanta, Teacher/Performer